-It is important to note that most of the homes in a Repetitive Loss Area-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
+It is important to note that most of the homes in an RLA-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
 What they have in common is being subject to the same general geographical and flood conditions as the nearby repetitive loss property.
 It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but perhaps may have been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.

-The location of RLA #19 is shown on the aerial photo/topography map on page 5, below.
-The map identifies residential properties, County Assessor parcels, floodplains and the existing storm sewers and inlets system.
+The location of RLA #35 is shown on the aerial photo/topography map on page 4, below.
+The map identifies residential properties, County Assessor parcels, floodplains, and the existing storm sewers and inlets systems.